 Before I began my Camino, one concern raised its head time and time again.
 Would my Camino de Santago experience be affected by religious dogma due to the pilgrimage’s links to the Roman Catholic Church?
 A patriarchal organisation that has sought to dominate and control the Camino de Santiago since medieval times.

 I need not have worried.
-Apart from the occasional “Camino fundamentalist,” a religious pilgrim on the way who forces their view on their fellow pilgrims that the Camino is about God and God alone, their way or the high way, which creates nothing but a divide between us all, I soon came to realise that the Camino de Santiago is a universal pilgrimage for all.
+Apart from the occasional “Camino fundamentalist,” a pilgrim on the way who forces their views on their fellow pilgrims that the Camino is about God and God alone, their way or the highway, which creates nothing but a divide between us all (I do believe in God before you ask), I soon came to realise that the Camino de Santiago is a universal pilgrimage for all.

 You see, while the name “Camino de Santiago” came into being around the 7th century, when the alleged remains of St. James were found which led to the creation of the city of Santiago de Compostela and the building of the Cathedral in his name, the Camino de Santiago Frances route was a pilgrimage way, way before this time.